When Did the Waters Part?

 | Eurasian Highland | Months (immediate) | Always open | Year 1 |

 Vegetation timelines scaled from Krakatoa and Mount St. Helens secondary succession data, adjusted for 2–4× precipitation, continuous volcanic ash fertilization, and surviving root systems (5–10× acceleration over primary succession).
-Bridge timing from the sea level budget (Appendix D).
+Bridge timing from the thermal-contraction subsidence model (Appendix D), anchored at solidification (year 290).

 The table is set before the guests arrive.
+Because the bridges open later — after lithosphere forms and the basins contract — the vegetation has even more time to establish.
 In every corridor, the animals walk into an ecosystem that is already growing, already producing food, and getting more productive every year.
+The delay in bridge opening, far from being a problem, widens the margin by which the food supply precedes the travelers.

 Summary